 Preliminary thermal-hydraulic analysis shows that the beryllium-based moderators have comparable safety performance to the graphite reference case for full-scale core design as well as for microcore design.

-The contributions of this thesis are:
+The contributions of this thesis to the literature are:

 Assessment of fuel cycle performance and other neutronics characteristics for alternative moderators in a graphite optimized infinite assembly design.